thinkinglabs/thinkinglabs.github.io/_drafts/what-is-continuous-delivery.md

 > Spending time optimising anything other than the bottleneck is an illusion.
 >
 > Eliyahu Goldratt, The Goal

-### Done Means Released

-A feature is only done when it delivers value to a user.
-Inevitably, done means deployed into production and released to users.

-There are cases where this is not particularly achievable.
-Think of mobile apps that need to go through a vetting process before landing in the app store.
-In these situations, we dial back to the next best option.
-It is done when it can be used and showcased in a production-like environment.

-There is no such thing as 80% done.
-It is either done or not.
-It is very binary.
-There is no in-between.

-This has an important corollary.
-One person from the team does not have the power to get something done.
-It is a team effort.
-It requires team members to collaborate to get it done.
-Therefore, we have to [*Accountable as a Team for the Delivery Process*](#accountable-as-a-team-for-the-delivery-process).
-It is the whole team's responsibility.

-### Accountable as a Team for the Delivery Process

-To achieve organisational goals - such as turnover, market share, productivity, quality of delivered goods, number of delivered goods, customer satisfaction - everyone in the organisation needs to be aligned with these goals.

-All too often, development focuses on throughput, testing on quality and operations on stability.
-In reality, these are all system-level outcomes that help achieve organisational goals.
-They can only be achieved by close collaboration between everyone involved in the IT delivery process.
-Ultimately, releasing IT systems is a team activity, not an individual activity.
-The whole team succeeds or fails as a team, together.
-Hence, the team is accountable for the delivery.

-For this to work, it is crucial to implement the [*Deployment Pipeline*](#deployment-pipeline) pattern so that everyone in the team can see, at a glance, the status of the system, its health, the various builds, the results of the tests, and the state of the environments where the system can be deployed.
-This creates empowerment for the team.

 ### Pursue Continuous Improvement relentlessly